Digital Wellbeing Initiative • Results

 App time

-The chart below shows the 20 most-used apps in terms of duration in blue.
+The chart below shows the 15 most-used apps in terms of duration in blue.
 All other apps are grouped into categories, and the categories are displayed in orange.
-(App usage was estimated using launch events; actual app usage might differ.)

-What might be surprising is that the combined app usage time of the most popular 20 apps is ~55%, while all other apps combined are only ~45%.
+What might be surprising is that the combined app usage time of the 15 most used apps is ~51%, while all other apps combined are ~49%.
 This means most phone usage stems from only a few apps, our most-used ones.
 Creating specialized features targeting one of these apps would be well worth it.
-For example, a feature targeting TikTok (4.2%) has more potential than a feature targeting the "Movies & Videos" category (3.0%, excluding YouTube).
+For example, a feature targeting Instagram (5.9%) has more potential than a feature targeting the "Movies & Videos" category (4.7%, excluding YouTube).

 Conclusion